Technical info and resources for owners.

 We also offer a two-year crash damage replacement warranty.

-We have policies for original and second hand owners, so noone is left out.
+We have policies for original and second-hand owners, so no one is left out.

 You can find out more on the Starling Cycles Warranty, Crash Replacement, Frame Repair and Frame Refurbishment page.

-Starling Cycles V3 frame suspension/linkeage hardware information:
+Starling frame suspension/linkage hardware information:

 Replacement bearings can be sourced easily online in your country – we’d recommend sourcing Enduro Bearings wherever possible.
 Enduro list our bearings as 6902 LLB – ABEC-3 Radial Bearing (C3 Clearance) – 15mm x 28mm x 7mm.

-Note: We offer a full frame refurb, repaint and bearing replacement service here at Starling.
+Note: We offer a full-frame refurb, repaint and bearing replacement service here at Starling.
 If your frame is looking tired or is damaged, we can get it back to good as new.
 This includes out of warranty frames and non-original owners.
 More details here.

 Routine maintenance of your Starling Cycles frame is pretty simple.